-Indeed, whilst writing this blog I looked at my own cheque book and was amused to realise I’ve written out ONE cheque since October 22nd, 2014.
+Indeed, whilst writing this blog I looked at my own cheque book.
+I’ve written out ONE cheque since October 22nd, 2014.
 All payments made by MHM have been by BACS, standing order or debit card.

 Do you need to take card payments over the telephone?